 We are fostering a safe and inclusive work environment where everyone can be their true self:

-- Our Board of Trustees has established a new Diversity & Inclusion Board Committee.
+- Updated December 2020 - Our Board of Trustees has established a new Diversity & Inclusion Board Committee.
+They have now met a number of times and have established a mandate.

 - Established in 2017, the Inclusion, Diversity, Equity & Accessibility (IDEA) group is comprised of employees from across the AGO who have been advocating for a more equitable and inclusive culture.
 This fall, the group has formalized its mandate.

-- We are in the process of hiring our first-ever Manager of Diversity & Inclusion.
+- We are in the final stages of hiring our first-ever Manager of Diversity & Inclusion.
 This position will report into the Director’s Office.

-- The overall hiring process is currently being reviewed and will be reconstructed to include a diversity and inclusion lens on all aspects including, interview questions, where jobs are posted and who is involved in the hiring process.
+- The overall hiring process is currently being reviewed and will be reconstructed to include a diversity and inclusion lens on all aspects including, interview questions, where jobs are posted, who is involved in the hiring process and mandatory Diversity and Inclusion training upon onboarding.

 We believe everyone should have access to great art and programming.
 Every visitor should feel safe, welcome and like a member of the AGO community: